 Natural Childbirth in Hospital Key #4: Understand hospital-based labor interventions.

 Hospital policies and interventions are in place with a goal to ensure safe birth outcomes.
 Yet, not all interventions may promote your plans for a natural birth.
 IVs, fetal monitoring, inductions, and rupturing membranes are common interventions that may be offered to you.
 Take time beforehand to study the evidence-based pros and cons of the most common hospital interventions.
 I’ve learned that this type of preparation will enable you to make your own best, most-informed choices during labor.

 Natural Childbirth in Hospital Key #5: Learn how to advocate in a way that fosters unity.

 Giving birth in a hospital may at times require you to advocate for your preferences.
 Learn how how to do so in a way that fosters unity with your nurse, midwife, or doctor.
 Familiarize yourself with basic birth medical lingo (dilation, effacement, fetal station, etc.).
 Speak in terms of risk, benefit, and potential alternatives.
 I’ve also learned that you can avoid a lot of in-the-moment discussions by preparing a realistic Birth Plan (Birth Preference) beforehand.
-For suggestions, refer to How to Write a Birth Plan (That Doctors & Nurses Will Love!): The 5 Keys to Success.
+For suggestions, refer to How to Develop a Natural Childbirth Plan.

 Many women have found that natural childbirth in a hospital can be a safe, empowering, and joyful experience!
 Use these tips to help set yourself up for success, and then prepare to enjoy the birth of your baby!